“D. Wilson Online” is the online journalism portfolio for Daniel Wilson.

 I pride myself on being able to easily adapt to new situations and tasks as well as being able to learn new skills quickly.
 I keep my writing skills as diversified as possible and can write in just about any style and genre.
 The general feedback I’ve received, based on my work, is that I’m most skilled at writing news and human interest stories, but if I were to ever write for a niche category at a publication, I would probably want to focus on technology.

 One of the many things that attracts me to journalism is the ability to experience and report on a plethora of subjects dealing with the human condition.
-The people I’ve met, the events I’ve attended and the experiences in which I’ve participated would never have been possible without journalism.
+The people I’ve met, the events I’ve attended and the many media-related experienced I’ve had would never have been possible without journalism.

-I enjoy fast-paced, deadline-driven environments and I am eager to work in the field of journalism and/or communications, public information or public relations.
-I am ready and willing, if given an opportunity to bring my skills to your organization and to accomplish every task set in front of me in an efficient, timely manner that goes above and beyond expectations.
+I enjoy fast-paced, deadline-driven environments and I enjoy showing up for work each day ready to face a new challenge.
+I am ready and willing, if given an opportunity to bring my skills to your organization, to accomplish every task set in front of me in an efficient, timely manner that goes above and beyond expectations.

-This portfolio will tell you everything you need to know about me, but please do not hesitate to contact me if you should have any questions.
+This portfolio should tell you everything you need to know about me, but please do not hesitate to contact me if you should have any questions.
 Please, take a few moments to view my resume, work samples and the various publications on which I’ve worked and let me know what you think.
-I am currently seeking employment, so please feel free to inquire with me about any opportunities you may have available.
+I am always open to new opportunities, so please feel free to inquire with me about any positions you may have available.